kyangchat-hosea/MySeller-Global-Store-Sales/README.md

 - Shipping Performance: Europe has the fastest average shipping time (8 days) while Australia and Oceania have the slowest shipping time (10 days).

 ## Recommendation
-- Boost Investment in Offline Sales:Given that offline channels generate slightly higher profits, Mysellar should strengthen physical store operations, especially in high-performing regions.
+- Boost Investment in Offline Sales: Given that offline channels generate slightly higher profits, Mysellar should strengthen physical store operations, especially in high-performing regions.

 - Revive Revenue Growth Strategies: The significant decline in revenue and profit in 2021 calls for renewed marketing, customer engagement, and sales campaigns to drive recovery.